illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 *	You don't need to update the `last_access` and the `last_change`
 *	You don't need to worry about data corruption or checksums or anything fancy, the filesystem will be valid.
 *	Make sure you can ls the `/directory_alot` and the `/directory_alot_alot`, these test if you go over multiple data blocks
-*	Make sure all the files you cat out in `/goodies` look correct when you xdg open them.
+*	Make sure all the files you cat out in `/goodies` look correct when you `xdg-open` them.
 Make sure you can get the pngs and the pdfs to print out correctly

 ## Helpful Hints and Notes